ptichko/ptichko.github.io/_posts/2020-06-10-R-Function-To-Calculate-Summary-Statistics-By-Factors.md

 group_by_summary_stats(df, uptake, Type, Plant)
 ```

-The output of group_by_summary_stats() is a table that summarizes the Amount of C02 consumed for each combination of levels within the Type and Plant factors:
+The output of group_by_summary_stats() is a table that summarizes the Amount of C02 consumed for each combination of the levels within the Type and Plant factors:

 ```
 # Groups:   Type [2]